bergo-bioinfo/convertlabel/README.md

-# ConvertLabel
+# ConvertLabel for REDCap

 This is a REDcap module for converting REDCap csv export frow raw to label and label to raw

 ## Usage

-Select a file, choose the convertion.
+Select a file, choose the conversion.
 Done.

 ## Installation